Kardyne/TLDModTemplate/README.md

 ### Auto-detection

-Auto-detection of TLD directory is only reliable for the most common install locations for now.
+Auto-detection of TLD directory is only reliable for the Epic Games Launcher. for now.
 You can override values as explained in [Customization](#customization) if it does not work.
 You may need to do this _before_ opening the solution in Visual Studio or the project may not open at all.